-Rural church nominations for consideration of the Key Taylor Award are needed by July 27, 2020.
+Rural church nominations for consideration of the Key Taylor Award are due by June 7, 2021.

-Include the names of the church and district.
+Include the name of the church and district.

 - The church is in a community of less than 1,500 people, or RUCA eligible (see below).